 • Establish after-school “English clubs” for students, community members, and government or non-governmental organization partners; and

-• Expand the use of libraries, digital libraries and ICT resources
+• Expand the use of digital libraries (Solar SPELL).

-TEFL/Secondary School English teachers have opportunities for secondary activities which may include the following:
+TEFL/Secondary School English Teachers have opportunities for secondary activities which may include but are not limited to the following:

 • Design and implement teacher training;

 • Reinforce EFL (English as a Foreign Language) teachers’ capacity to speak and teach English;

 • Provide mentorship and professional development opportunities for EFL teachers;